 |

-Jeffrey is Sub-Organist of Manchester Cathedral, Tutor in Organ Studies at the Royal Northern College of Music and Tutor in Pianoforte at Chetham’s School of Music.
+Jeffrey Makinson is Sub-Organist of Manchester Cathedral, Tutor in Organ Studies at the Royal Northern College of Music and Manchester University and Tutor in Pianoforte at Chetham’s School of Music.

-He was Organ Scholar of York Minster from 1992-1994, before spending five years as Assistant Organist at Lincoln Minster.
-He took up his post in Manchester in 1999 and is busy as a recitalist, conductor, teacher and adjudicator in the city and throughout the North West.
+He received his musical training at the Royal Northern College of Music and at Manchester University.
+He subsequently became Organ Scholar of York Minster from 1992-1994, before spending five years as Assistant Organist at Lincoln Minster.
+He took up his post in Manchester in 1999 and is busy as a recitalist, accompanist, conductor, teacher and adjudicator in the city and throughout the country.

-As a recitalist, Jeffrey has performed throughout the country, at many of the major British cathedrals, abbeys, collegiate chapels, churches, and concert halls, including numerous recitals at Westminster Abbey, Westminster Cathedral, St. Paul’s Cathedral and King’s College, Cambridge.
-Jeffrey has also performed in numerous European countries, including France, Holland, Germany, Italy and Ireland.
+As a recitalist, Jeffrey has performed throughout the country, at many of the major British cathedrals, abbeys, collegiate chapels, churches and concert halls, including numerous recitals at Westminster Abbey, Westminster Cathedral, St. Paul’s Cathedral and King’s College, Cambridge.
+Jeffrey has also performed in numerous foreign countries including Czech Republic, France, Germany, Holland, Hungary, Ireland, Italy, and the USA.

 |